Buckshotdesigns/adopt-a-doggy-dog/README.md

 # Description:

-  In this project, the website developed was based on selecting a dog by breed to seach Cleveland area animal shelters that are open to adoption, including dog name, dog picture, city, phone number, and e-mail.
+  In this project, the website developed was based on selecting a dog by breed to search Cleveland area animal shelters that are open to adoption so users can choose a dog locally if they are searching for a specific breed.

+  ### Functionality
+  When the page loads you can choose the breed of dog from the dropdown menu.
+After choosing the the breed, a desription of the breed loads and the shelter search results include dog name, dog picture, city, phone number, and e-mail load below.
 It outputs "not available" if one of the search results is not available.
-Click on the image to learn more about each pet.
+Click on the image to learn more about each pet, based on the available info from each shelter.

-# Project Creation Process:

-  The HTML page was created and styled using bootstrap, css, and media queries to be mobile responsive.
-Javascript was written using jQuery which made ajax petfinder and wikipedia API get calls to display dog breed description, pics, and other descriptions on screen dynamically.
-Timer, bootstrap modal pop-up window, and spinner javascript were used as well.
+### Demo:  adopt-a-doggy-dog.herokuapp.com

+### Technologies implemented
+- HTML
+- CSS
+- AJAX using API calls from Petfinder and WIkipedia
+- Javascript
+- Jquery
+- Modal
+- Spinner.Js

+### Contribution by
+This was a group project for coding bootcamp at Case Western Reserve University and following individuals contributed to this project.

+Alex C., Ron S., Bryan B.